 In this workshop, we want to present the steps in order to build a Brain Computer Interface (BCI) that allows users to control an external device.
 This technology can be used in the rehabilitation field using the EEG signals.
 We will use our open-source framework based on ROS called ROSNeuro, which facilitates the building of a BCI system.
 The workshop will be subdivided into three days to provide examples of BCI and the knowledge of a motor imagery BCI (MI-BCI) system.

-Hosted by: University of Padua – Piero Simonetta, Paolo Forin, Luca Tonin
+Hosted by: University of Padua – Piero Simonetto, Paolo Forin, Luca Tonin

 Tentative contributions by: Shirley Ryan AbilityLab (SRAlab) – Dr. José L. Pons’ lab: Lorenzo Vianello